Blueleaf Case Study

 Bespoke Manual Handling Programme

-Our Manual Handling Experts Gareth Milner and Martyn Langton joined forces and delivered our Bespoke 3 Hour Manual Handling Practical Skills Programme at Blueleaf (formerly Nursing Hygiene Group) in Southwater, West Sussex so that the company maintains its compliance under the Manual Handling Operations Regulations 1992.
+Our Manual Handling Experts Gareth Milner and Martin Langton joined forces and delivered our Bespoke 3 Hour Manual Handling Practical Skills Programme at Blueleaf in Southwater, West Sussex so that the company maintains its compliance under the Manual Handling Operations Regulations 1992.
 Having our team meet like this enables our Manual Handling Training Experts to quality assure our Bespoke Programme delivery and to share knowledge and ideas.

-In the video to the right our Director Gareth Milner demonstrates best practice semi-squat and full-squat lifting and lowering.
+In the video (at the top right of this page) our Director Gareth Milner demonstrates best practice semi-squat and full-squat lifting and lowering.
 Please view our Manual Handling Techniques Explained page for videos of squat lifting and lowering with commentary.
 With the maximum group size of 15 attendees at Blueleaf, Gareth demonstrates a semi-squat lift, carry and full-squat lower.
 Then a full-squat lift, carry and semi-squat lower.
 This is an efficient and effective way in teaching 'BackSafe' lifting, carrying and lowering with groups of maximum attendee numbers.
-For information about lifting and lowering loads with a knee injury please view our Pukka Pies Case Study.
-In the video to the right Gareth also demonstrates the 3 natural, hazardous ways of lifting and lowering.
+In the video (at the top right of this page) Gareth also demonstrates the 3 natural, hazardous ways of lifting and lowering.

 In the video to the left Gareth demonstrates lunge lifting and lowering.
-As our Manual Handling Practical Skills Courses are 3 Hours in length this gives sufficient time to cover the lunge lifting and lowering practice which is indicated for people with chronic back injuries (especially disc injuries) with moderate weight loads.
+Our 'Best Practice' 3 Hour Manual Handling Practical Skills Course gives sufficient time to cover the lunge lifting and lowering practice which is indicated for people with chronic back injuries (especially disc injuries) with moderate weight loads.
 For more information on the lunge technique please view our Manual Handling Techniques Explained page.

 The video to the right features team lifting, carrying and lowering.
 The load is one of those loads that could be lifted by one person, however due to the bulk and weight of the load it would always enforce a forward bent posture using mainly the lower back muscles to perform the lift, and lower.